 Most concept cars push the limits of design to the extreme - forgoing practicality and even safety to deliver outstanding and often inspirational designs.
 Then, when the actual road car is released a year later, it can look pretty tame by comparison.
 That cannot be said of the Range Rover Evoque, which could have easily just rolled in from the Geneva Motor Show.

 And it's not just looks where the Evoque excels either.
 Under the skin the Evoque is one-hundred percent Land Rover, featuring the fabled Terrain Response system which can adapt the car to meet the needs of any terrain.

 This is a dream garage selection which blends true go-anywhere ability with a design which would feel at home on Savile Row.
 Good choice!

 4. Oakley Supreme Horse Box

-Lee isn't joking - most of Oakley Supreme models reach to over 27ft in length!
-The pinnacle of Horse Box extravagance, it not only has space to store and transport three horses but also includes a fully decked out living area.
+Lee isn't joking - most Oakley Supreme models reach to over 27ft in length!
+The pinnacle of Horse Box extravagance, it not only has space to store and transport three horses but also includes a fully decked out living area too.
 A kitchen, bathroom and bedroom make this the most lavish 'horse box' we've ever seen!